 After having created this video, the ARK staff were so pleased with the outcome and the amount of awareness it has been spreading, not only in Japan, but also other countries such as England, Sweden and the US, that they created a page on their website dedicated to featuring the video.

 As a student in YIS we are required to attend field studies every year.
-Last year, as a sophomore I attended the diving trip to Okinawa in order to get a diving licence.
+During my sophomore year, I attended the diving trip to Okinawa in order to get a diving license.
 Throughout this trip, and before, we were required to study and take a test every single night as well as go diving for three out of the five days spent on the island.
-Learning how to dive was a new and scary, yet exciting and wonderful experience.
-Throughout our studies of diving we had gotten to learn that there are many risk factors included in being an open-water diver, which could make it scary when in water.
+Learning how to dive was a new and scary, yet an exciting and wonderful experience.
+Throughout our studies of diving we had gotten to learn that there are many risk factors included in being an open-water diver, which made it really scary when in the water.
 While we were diving we saw many new underwater plants as well as a wide range of fish, and even a turtle.
-At the end of the trip I passed my test with one of the highest marks in the group and got my licence.
+At the end of the trip, I passed my test with one of the highest marks in the group and got my license.

 This trip changed my view of the wilderness because I used to be afraid of diving since it has always seemed like a dangerous activity where you can be harmed.
-However, during this trip I developed a new appreciation of the underwater world.
+I used to be somewhat afraid of the ocean as it is unknown to me, and there can be many dangers lurking around.
+However, during this trip, I developed a new appreciation of the underwater world.
 Through going on this trip it has opened up various possibilities for my future. for example, I have always wanted to work with animals, so because I am a certified diver, I could look into becoming a marine biologist.